dokterdok/Continuity-Activation-Tool/README.md

 This tool makes the necessary changes to enable OS X 10.10 Continuity on compatible hardware.
 Continuity features activated by this tool include Application Handoff, Instant Hotspot, and Airdrop iOS<->OSX.

 ## Features
-* Activate continuity: Does a Continuity compatibility check, backups the original Systems kexts, disables a Mac-model blacklist in the Buetooth kext, whitelists the Mac board-id in the Wi-Fi kext.
+* Activate Continuity: Does a Continuity compatibility check, backups the original Systems kexts, disables a Mac-model blacklist in the Bluetooth kext, whitelists the Mac board-id in the Wi-Fi kext.
-* System diagnostic: Produces a report of the current system parameters influencing Continuity.
+* System Diagnostic: Produces a report of the current system parameters influencing Continuity.

+##Warning
-**Warning:** Users should exercise caution when using the Continuity Activation Tool, as it moves around low level files and there's a possibility it could cause problems.
-A backup is recommended before attempting to install the tool.
-If you do this fix, and it works, and then later reset the PRAM, it will cause problems.
-This isn’t just a simple little thing your doing, it’s at your own risk.
+* You should exercise caution when using the Continuity Activation Tool, as it moves around low level files and there's a possibility it could cause problems.
+Using this tool is at your own risk
+* A backup is recommended before attempting to install the tool.
+* The tool disables OS security features in order to work.
+Enabling Continuity on Yosemite will put you at risk to get the “grey stop sign” at boot-time.
+Not only for your first reboot, but anytime in the future if your PRAM is reset.
+I recommend you read “[Trim Enabler and Yosemite](http://www.cindori.org/trim-enabler-and-yosemite)” (Cindori.org), which explains the risks involved and solutions in case of issues.

 ## Compatibility list
-Your Mac might need a hardware upgrade in addition to the software patch to be able to work with Continuity.
+Your Mac might need a hardware upgrade as well to be able to work with Continuity.
 The table below is based on this [guide (forum thread)](http://forums.macrumors.com/showpost.php?p=20124161).
-If you notice inaccuracies, please open an issue or report it to the guide author.
+If you are 100% sure that there are inaccuracies, please report it on the thread.

 Mac Model | Hardware change required | Software patch required (e.g. via this tool) :---|:---|:---